liuqx315/Multiscale-pattern/doc/guide/source/Organization.rst

 The overall organization of the ARKode package is as follows.
-The central integration module, implemented in the files ``arkode.h``, ``arkode_impl.h`` and ``arkode.c``, deals with the evaluation of integration stages, the nonlinear solver (if :math:`f_I(t,y)` is nonzero), estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
+The central integration module, implemented in the files ``arkode.h``, ``arkode_impl.h`` and ``arkode.c``, deals with the evaluation of integration stages, the nonlinear solver :math:`(\text{if}\;
+f_I(t,y)\ne 0)`, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
 ARKode currently supports modified Newton, inexact Newton, and accelerated fixed-point solvers for these implicit problems.
-However, when using the Newton-based iterations, ARKode has flexibility in the choice of method used to solve the linear sub-systems that arise.
-Therefore, for any user problem invoking the Newton solvers, one of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.
+However, when using the Newton-based iterations, or when using a non-identity mass matrix :math:`M\ne I`, ARKode has flexibility in the choice of method used to solve the linear sub-systems that arise.
+Therefore, for any user problem invoking the Newton solvers, or any user problem with :math:`M\ne I`, one (or more) of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.

-For Newton-basedp problems, ARKode presently includes the following linear algebra modules, organized into two families.
+For solving these linear systems, ARKode presently includes the following linear algebra modules, organized into two families.
 The *direct* family of linear solvers provides methods for the direct solution of linear systems with dense or banded matrices and includes:

 - ARKDENSE: LU factorization and backsolving with dense matrices (using either an internal implementation or BLAS/LAPACK);